jereelton-devel/zoox-test/README.md

 >The API should be defined with the correct local dns name for the correct funcionally this test, by example: http://zoox.api.local

+> You can too put the files in the localhost (http://localhost/zoox-test) webserver, but will be needed register the application into database correctly.

 # Requests

 > NOTE !<br />